 The setback of buildings, including balconies and other architectural elements, and the underground parking structure may need to be increased to support the health of established trees on Vancouver and Cook Streets.

 The specifics of these setbacks will be determined at the Development Permit stage and will be guided by advice from a qualified arborist.

-The dimension of each setback is noted in the cross sections on the next page.
+The dimension of each setback is noted on the next page.